PatrickAIlab/PatrickAIlab.github.io/index.md

 ---
-title: The AI Design Lab at Shanghai
+title: The AI Design Lab at Fudan
 ---

-# The AI Design Lab at Shanghai
+# The AI Design Lab at Fudan

 Welcome to the AI Design Lab at [Fudan Unversity](https://sme.fudan.edu.cn/).
 Situated within Fudan University in Shanghai, China, our dynamic research group is at the forefront of the practice between AI and DESIGN.